 Chapter 12: Reproduction in Plants – Class – 7 – Notes

 Reproduction means to reproduce.
 It is a biological process by which an organism reproduces an offspring who is biologically similar to the organism.
 Reproduction enables and ensures the continuity of species, generation after generation.
 It is the main feature of life on earth.

 Chapter 13: Motion and Time – Class – 7 – Notes

 Talking about distance, it is defined as the total path length covered during the motion.
 It can be represented only by magnitude.
-On the other hand, displacement is the shortest distance between the initial and final position.
+On the other hand, displacement is the shortest distance between the initial and final positions.
 It requires both magnitude and direction for complete representation.

 Chapter 14: Electric Current and its Effects – Class – 7 – Notes

 Electric charge is the basic physical property of matter that causes it to experience a force when kept in an electric or magnetic field.
 An electric charge is associated with an electric field and the moving electric charge generates a magnetic field.
-Combination of electric and magnetic fields is known as the electromagnetic field.
+A combination of electric and magnetic fields is known as the electromagnetic field.
 Interaction of the charges generates an electromagnetic force which is the foundation of Physics.